MunsMan/uibk_hpc_23/proseminar/09/task.md

 ### Setting the CPU Frequency

-Using the linke Arch wiki article the Frequency of the CPU could be set using the `cpupower` tool.
+Using the linked Arch wiki article the Frequency of the CPU could be set using the `cpupower` tool.

 To gather information the following command can be run `cpupower frequency-info` which results in: